lantrol/shaders/README.md

 The performance is of 45 FPS on a AMD iGPU, simulating a grid of 1024x1024.
 The simulation its based of "Real-Time Fluid Dynamics for Games" paper.

 ![FluidSim](https://github.com/user-attachments/assets/d9953744-46dd-483e-8144-8225d789c9c5)

+## Fluid Simulation 3D:
+3D Fluid simulation made with ModernGL.
+Uses compute shaders to make easier working with 3D textures.
+There is also implemented a simple
+3D volume rendering inside of a cube, allowing to rotate the cube and see the fluid from multiple angles.
+The rendering makes the execution slower, if the rendering code is commented the simulations runs considerably faster.

+## Numba coded of fluid simulations:
+The 2D and 3D simulations are also implemented using Numba for performance comparissons.
+This code does NOT have realtime rendering, as Numba doesn't allow this in a easy way.

+## Wave Simulations
+2D Wave simulation usin FDTDs is made both in plain Python and ModernGL.
+The use of ModernGL here is a bit different.
+While in the others the code is run inside a on_render() loop of the moderngl-window, here OpenGL is in a headless way.
+No window nor rendering is used, only calling compute shaders to run when needed.
+This makes it easier to run shaders from other parts of the code not limited to the on_render() function.